chinchang/kushagra.dev/posts/2023-09-03-css-only-3d-card.md

 </style>
 {% enddemo %}

 The card rotates nicely as you scroll vertically.
 But horizontal scroll doesn't affect the card's rotation.
-Do see what's wrong?
+Do you see what's wrong?
 Hint: It's the 2 keyframe animations.

 The issue is - both animations modify the `transform` property of the card.
 So one overrides other.
 Since `rotate-y` is set after `rotate-x` on the card in the `animation` property, vertical scroll works.
 Let's fix this issue next.

 ## 4. Making both rotations work

 It's clear that our animations can't simply work on the `transform` property since one overrides other.
-One solution here is to have each animation only work a particular axis rotation.
+One solution here is to have each animation only work on a particular axis rotation.
 But there are no `rotateX` or `rotateY` properties in CSS.
 Custom properties to the rescue!
 When the property we want isn't there, we can create our own custom properties.

 ```css
 .card {